Flagsmith/flagsmith/docs/docs/clients/client-side/nextjs-and-ssr.md

 }

 MyApp.getInitialProps = async () => {
- // this could be getStaticProps too depending on your build flow
+ // This could be getStaticProps too depending on your build flow.
- // calls page's `getInitialProps` and fills `appProps.pageProps` await flagsmith.init({
+ // Using createFlagsmithInstance rather than flagsmith here is only necessary if your servers allow for concurrent requests to getInitialProps. const flagsmithSSR = createFlagsmithInstance() await flagsmithSSR.init({
   // fetches flags on the server
   environmentID: '<YOUR_ENVIRONMENT_ID>',
   identity: 'my_user_id', // optionaly specify the identity of the user to get their specific flags });
- return { flagsmithState: flagsmith.getState() };
+ return { flagsmithState: flagsmithSSR.getState() };
 };

 export default MyApp;